ivmai/bdwgc/docs/gcdescr.md

 is dedicated to only one object size and kind.

 The allocator maintains separate free lists for each size and kind of object.
-Associated with each kind is an array of free list pointers, with entry `freelist[i]` pointing to a free list of size 'i' objects.
+Associated with each kind is an array of the free-list pointers, with entry `freelist[i]` pointing to a free list of size 'i' objects.
 Index `i` is expressed in granules, which are the minimum allocatable unit, typically 8 or 16 bytes.
 The free lists themselves are linked through the first word in each